 What causes jawbone loss and deterioration?

-Several factors may contribute to jawbone loss and deterioration, which may require a bone graft.
-The following are common reasons we see at Cannon Oral and Maxillofacial Surgery that may result in bone loss in Tulsa, Oklahoma:
+Several factors may contribute to jawbone loss and deterioration which may require a bone graft.
+At Cannon Oral and Maxillofacial Surgery, the following are common reasons why we may see bone loss:

 - Tooth extraction – When a permanent tooth is lost and not replaced, the jawbone at that site often begins to deteriorate.
 The body no longer uses the jawbone to anchor the tooth, and the tooth no longer stimulates the jawbone through activities like chewing and biting.
 While bone loss rates vary for each person, most bone loss occurs within the first eighteen months following the extraction or loss of the tooth.